St. Olaf Student Health Services

-In-person appointments, that are not COVID-19 related, will take place at NH+C's Express Care Clinic located at 706 Division St. All students must wear a face mask and will be screened at the door for fever, respiratory illness, and COVID-19 symptoms.
+In-person appointments, that are not COVID-19 related, will take place at Student Health Services located at Larson House at 1110 1st St West.
+All students must wear a face mask and will be screened at the door for fever, respiratory illness, and COVID-19 symptoms.

 Do I need an appointment?

 Yes.
 In-person visits or Video Visits with a provider will be by appointment only.
 No drop in visits will be available.
 Please CALL the clinic and tell us what’s happening with you, and we will help determine if you need to be seen.